gysi/drl-leaderboard-app/README.md

       * [ ] Sortable columns
       * [ ] More readable invalid runs onhover overlay #**HIGH PRIO**
       * [ ] "Beaten By" integration for each PB that got beaten since the submission #**HIGH PRIO**
+      * [ ] Adds a "?" icon to the points column header which links to the FAQ Section
       * [ ] General statistics on the top of the page/table-header
       * [ ] Sortable columns
     * [ ] FAQ